ModelZoo/ImageClassification/README.md

 ## Dataset

-We use BostonHousing dataset for example.
+We use Fashion Mnist dataset for example.

 ## Usage